fenago/tableau-intermediate/lab-guides/md/Lab_15.md

 Chapter 15.
-Preparing Data for Analysis with Tableau Prep {#chapter-15.-preparing-data-for-analysis-with-tableau-prep .title}
+Preparing Data for Analysis with Tableau Prep
 ------------------------------------------------------------------